 What’s more, most traditional security has been designed to secure within the corporate perimeter, not outside it or across multiple clouds.
 So, very few tools typically used (e.g., IDM, Firewall, Encryption, etc.) can extend from the corporate network to the cloud, or across multiple cloud providers.
 This leaves IT with the challenge of having to rethink and rebuild security for the cloud, duplicating controls and processes for a much more elastic environment where most are not designed to protect.

-Rake Narang: Who is responsible for managing cloud security risks?
+Network Products Guide: Who is responsible for managing cloud security risks?

 David Meizlik: The provider is responsible for delivering a secure infrastructure; however, it’s the responsibility of each user to ensure they’re using it safely.
 In particular, the operating system and application stack are the responsibility of the cloud user.
 I liken this to automobile manufacturers – they’re responsible to build a safe and dependable car, but it’s up to you to drive it defensively and follow the rules of the road.
 The same is true in the cloud.